 Well, we can check cheerful desk chairs off of our wish list for the office.
 They make me beam:

 You can read all about how I prepped, primed, & painted them here.
 And now for the quick upholstery deets.
 I had some leftover fabric from the dining room curtains on hand so I laid it over the detached seats and centered one of the grellow thingies (that’s a technical term) and trimmed the fabric around the cushion, leaving enough that I could easily pull and staple to the backside.
+Update: Here’s an affiliate link to the same fabric on amazon for anyone looking for it.

 Making sure it was staying centered, I carefully turned it over and shot four staples into it while pulling it nice and tight (I have a basic manual staple gun for around $20 from Home Depot).
 Those staples went in at noon, three o’clock, six o’clock, and nine o’clock.